Thank you for subscribing

 Avoid spoilers

-Perhaps you have seen online about how the film ends, you read it in the book version, or you’ve already seen the film.
-That’s great, but keep it to yourself!
+Perhaps you have seen online how the film ends, you read it in the book version, or you’ve already seen the film.
+That’s great, but keep it to yourself.
 Some people are seeing it for the first time and would like to watch the magic unfold on screen on their own.
 And no, other cinema-goers don’t want to know “this part is really cool” before it happens.

 Time your eating and drinking

-And on the topic of food – try not to bring in hot food from another venue – save the Sloppy Joes and tuna for home.
+Furthermore, avoid bringing in hot food from another venue – save the Sloppy Joes and tuna for home.

 Clean up after yourself